-Portage Biotech Inc., which changed its name from Bontan Corporation inc. on July 5, 2014, moved its jurisdiction from the Province of Ontario, Canada to the British Virgin Islands (BVI) as per the certificate of Continuance issued by the Registrar of Corporate Affairs of the BVI on July 5, 2014.
-Approximately 40% of its common stock was held by non-United States citizens and residents as of September 30, 2013 being its latest second quarter end.
-However, our business is administered principally outside the United States and all our assets are located outside the United States; As a result, we believe that we qualify as a "foreign private issuer" for continuing to report regarding the registration of our common stock using this Form 20-F annual report format.
+Portage Biotech Inc., which is a British Virgin Islands (BVI)company as per the certificate of Continuance issued by the Registrar of Corporate Affairs of the BVI on July 5, 2014.
+Approximately 57% of its common stock was held by non-United States citizens and residents as of September 30, 2014 being its latest second quarter end.
+Further, our business is administered principally outside the United States and majority of our assets are located outside the United States; As a result, we believe that we qualify as a "foreign private issuer" for continuing to report regarding the registration of our common stock using this Form 20-F annual report format.